puckrif/pk-discord-py-copycat-bot/README.md

-# Pk's League Companion
+# Pk's py Discord copycat

-A Discord League of Legends companion bot
-!
-The bot is in french
+A simple discord bot that repeats what is said in a given channel

 ## Commands